-Please refer to Note 32.1 for details of the Banking Group's overall risk management framework.
+Please refer to Note 32.1 for details of the Banking Group's overall Risk Management Framework.

-- The Banking Group's Credit Risk Management Framework describes the principles, methodologies, systems, roles and responsibilities, reports and key controls for managing credit risk.
-Within the Credit Risk Management Framework, the Banking Group has its own credit approval limits approved by the Banking Group's Board as delegated by the Ultimate Parent Bank Group Chief Risk Officer. - The BRCC, RISKCO and CREDCO monitor the risk profile, performance and management of the Banking Group's credit portfolio and the development and review of key credit risk policies on at least a quarterly basis; other management reviews occur monthly or more frequently. - The Banking Group's Credit Risk Rating System Policy describes the credit risk rating system philosophy, design, key features, IT systems and uses of rating outcomes. - All models materially impacting the risk rating process are periodically reviewed in accordance with the Banking Group's model risk policies. - An annual review is performed of the Credit Risk Rating System for approval by the BRCC. - Specific credit risk estimates (including PD, LGD and EAD) are reviewed by CREDCO, overseen, reviewed annually and approved by the Banking Group's Chief Risk Officer. - In determining the provision for ECL, the forward-looking economic inputs and the probability weightings of the forward-looking scenarios as well as any adjustments made to the modelled outcomes are subject to the approval of the Banking Group's Chief Financial Officer and the Chief Risk Officer with oversight from the Board (and its Committees). - Policies for delegating credit approval authorities and formal limits for the extension of credit are established throughout the Banking Group.
-These include policies for the approval and management of credit risk arising from other banks and related entities. - Credit policies are established throughout the Banking Group.
-They include policies governing the origination, evaluation, approval, documentation, settlement and ongoing management of credit risks. - Sector policies guide credit extension where industry-specific guidelines are considered necessary (e.g. acceptable financial ratios or permitted collateral). - The Ultimate Parent Bank's Related Entity Risk Management Policy and supporting policies govern credit exposures to related entities to minimise the spread of credit risk between the Ultimate Parent Bank Group. - Climate change related credit risks are considered in line with the Ultimate Parent Bank's Climate Change Position Statement.
-Climate change risks are managed in line with the Banking Group's risk framework which is supported by the Ultimate Parent Bank's Sustainability Risk Management Framework, the Banking Group's Environmental, Social and Governance (ESG) Credit Risk Policy and Board Risk Appetite Statements.
+- The Banking Group maintains a Credit Risk Management Framework, a Credit Risk Management Strategy, and a Credit Risk Appetite Statement, and a number of supporting policies that define roles and responsibilities, acceptable practices, limits and key controls. - The Banking Group's Credit Risk Management Framework describes the principles, methodologies, systems, roles and responsibilities, reports and key controls for managing credit risk. - The BRCC, RISKCO and CREDCO monitor the risk profile, performance and management of the Banking Group's credit portfolio on at least a quarterly basis, and the development and review of key credit risk policies on at least an annual basis; other management reviews occur monthly or more frequently. - The Banking Group's Credit Risk Rating System Policy describes the credit risk rating system philosophy, design, key features and uses of rating outcomes. - All models materially impacting the risk rating process are periodically reviewed in accordance with the Banking Group's model risk policies. - An annual review is performed of the Credit Risk Rating System for approval by the Banking Group's Chief Risk Officer and noting by the BRCC.
+The Credit Risk Rating System Policy is annually approved by the BRCC. - Specific credit risk estimates (including PD, LGD and EAD) are reviewed by CREDCO and are overseen, reviewed annually and approved by the Banking Group's Chief Risk Officer. - In determining the provision for ECL, the forward-looking economic inputs and the probability weightings of the forward-looking scenarios as well as any adjustments made to the modelled outcomes are subject to the approval of the Banking Group's Chief Financial Officer and the Chief Risk Officer with oversight from the Board (and its Committees). - Policies for delegating credit approval authorities and formal limits for the extension of credit are established throughout the Banking Group. - Credit policies are established and maintained throughout the Banking Group.
+They include policies governing the origination, evaluation, approval, documentation, settlement and ongoing management of credit risks. - Sector policies guide credit extension where industry-specific guidelines are considered necessary (e.g. acceptable financial ratios or permitted collateral). - The Ultimate Parent Bank's Related Entity Risk Management Policy and supporting policies govern credit exposures to related entities to minimise the spread of credit risk between the Ultimate Parent Bank Group entities to comply with the Ultimate Parent Bank's prudential requirements prescribed by APRA. - Climate change-related credit risks are considered in line with the Ultimate Parent Bank's Climate Change Position Statement and Action Plan.
+Climate change risks are managed in line with the Banking Group's Risk Management Framework which is supported by the Banking Group's Sustainability Risk Management Framework, the Banking Group's ESG Credit Risk Policy and the Bank's Board Risk Appetite Statements.
 Where appropriate, these are applied at the portfolio, customer, and transaction level. - CREDCO oversees work to identify and manage the potential impact on credit exposures from climate change-related transition and physical risks across the Banking Group. - The Banking Group's ESG Credit Risk Policy details the overall approach to managing ESG risks in the credit risk process for applicable transactions.